rockjam/sbt-telegram-bot-api/README.md

 Welcome to telegram-bots!

+## Developer notes
+* Json4s doesn't play nice with type aliases. they have issue for that.
+Okay...

 ## Todos
 - [X] Extract return type for methods
 - [X] InlineQueryResult/InputMessageContent are sealed traits and concrete case classes extends it